-- MMR vaccine protects children against measles, mumps and rubella. - In 40 years, more than 500 million doses of MMR have been given in around 100 countries.
+- MMR protects children against measles, mumps and rubella. - In over 40 years, more than 500 million doses of MMR have been given in around 100 countries.
 It has an excellent safety record. - There is no evidence of any link between MMR and autism. - Giving the vaccines separately may be harmful.
-It leaves children open to the risk of catching measles, mumps or rubella.

-- Where MMR is available, no countries recommend giving all the vaccines separately. - In the year before MMR was introduced in the UK, 86,000 children caught measles and 16 died.
-Due to low vaccine uptake, there have been recent outbreaks in Europe and some children have died.
+It leaves children open to the risk of catching measles, mumps or rubella. - While some MMR vaccines contain gelatine from pork, an alternative is available.
+Speak to your doctor, nurse or health visitor for information. - Where MMR is available, no countries recommend giving all the vaccines separately. - In the year before MMR was introduced in the UK, 86,000 children caught measles and 16 died.
+Due to low vaccine uptake, there have been recent outbreaks in the UK, Ireland and Europe and some children have died.